ondraslim/HUGs/README.md

     Type: CountryId
 ```

-Generates:

-A DDD object class:
+Generates a DDD object class:
 ```
 using System;
 using System.Linq;